DCC-EX/dcc-ex.github.io/docs/get-started/arduino-ide.rst

 * Put your loco on the MAIN track. **The loco cannot move or respond to non-programming commands on the PROG track!**

-Now either download our exWebThrottle found `here <https://github.com/DCC-EX/exWebThrottle>`_ and run it in your browser, or run it directly from our `web page <../throttle/exwebthrottle.html>`_.
+**Now run WebThrottle-EX** directly from our `WebThrottle-EX web page <../throttles/ex-webthrottle.html>`_.
 Follow the instructions on that page to enable chromium "experimental features".
+Note that you can run the throttle from your browser and install it locally from its own menu.

+You can also download our WebThrottle-EX found at `WebThrottle-EX on GitHub <https://github.com/DCC-EX/exWebThrottle>`_ and run it in your browser.
+Again, see the WebThrottle web page to see how to enable chrom experimental features.

 The rest of the instructions show you how to use exWebThrottle.
 You should be able to find the CS by its serial port and enable it, then turn on the track power, then acquire your loco by its ID.
 After that, you should be able to use the throttle slider and function buttons to operate your locomotive!